Shell commands are used when you want to access relatively inaccessible locations in Windows. They can also be used to create desktop shortcuts.

 If you know of more, please feel free to add them.

-Windows has a set of certain folders which are identified by unique strings referred to as CLSID or Windows Class Identifiers.
+Windows has a set of certain folders that are identified by unique strings referred to as CLSID or Windows Class Identifiers.
 These folders can be accessed by using the CLSID identifier codes that Windows assigns to each individual folder in the Windows Registry.
 If you know the codes, you can launch these with ease.
-Apart from the exisiting shell commands, shortcuts and CLSID’s, which are present in Windows 7, Windows 8 offers some new shortcuts, shell commands and CLID’s.
+Apart from the existing shell commands, shortcuts, and CLSID’s, which are present in Windows 7, Windows 10/8 offers some new shortcuts, shell commands, and CLID’s.